tianon/mirror-refind/keys/README.txt

   Taken from the alt-uefi-certs package (http://www.sisyphus.ru/br/srpm/Sisyphus/alt-uefi-certs/spec).

-- canonical-uefi-ca.crt & canonical-uefi-ca.der -- Canonical's public key,
+- canonical-uefi-ca.crt & canonical-uefi-ca.cer -- Canonical's public key,
   matched to the one used to sign Ubuntu boot loaders and kernels.

 - centos.crt & centos.cer -- Public keys used to sign CentOS binaries, taken